Barrentown History, Family Crest & Coats of Arms

 Early Origins of the Barrentown family

+The surname Barrentown was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
+Barrington or De Barenton was located near Caudebec, Normandy.
 They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Barrentown family

 This web page shows only a small excerpt of our Barrentown research.
-Another 139 words (10 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Barrentown History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Barrentown History in all our PDF Extended History products and printed products wherever possible.

 Barrentown Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Barrentown have been found, including Barrington, Barentin, Berrington, Berington, Berinton, Barenten, Barenton, Barentine, Barentyn, Barrinton, Barrenkton, Barringston and many more.

 Early Notables of the Barrentown family (pre 1700)

-(died 1644)...
 Another 44 words (3 lines of text) are included under the topic Early Barrentown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrentown family to Ireland

 Some of the Barrentown family moved to Ireland, but this topic is not covered in this excerpt.

-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrentown family

-, and the New World beckoned.
+For many English families, the social climate in England was oppressive and lacked opportunity for change.
+For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Barrentown were among those contributors: Abigail Barrington who settled in Barbados in 1664; Isaac Barrington settled in Barbados in 1654; Robert Barrington settled in Virginia in 1677; Benjamin Barrington settled in North Carolina in 1701.